 What experiences in your life, if any, helped or inspired you to write this book?
 How has your academic and pastoral experience informed Rid of My Disgrace?

 Our experience in the area of abuse, both personally, professionally, and pastorally, led us to write this book.
 When Justin was 12, he was assaulted by a member of his extended family.
 So, he knows personally what victims are experiencing.

 Lindsey has served for years both counseling victims of sexual assault and training leaders to care for victims.
-Before coming to Mars Hill Church, she worked at a sexual assault crisis center where she provided crisis intervention to victims of assault and conducted a variety of training seminars to service providers.
+She worked at a sexual assault crisis center where she provided crisis intervention to victims of assault and conducted a variety of training seminars to service providers.
 Lindsey also worked at a domestic violence shelter.
 Many of the women she served were also victims of sexual assault.
 Her graduate research was on sexual violence and public health responses.

 Justin has served in ministry for almost twenty years and has counseled numerous victims of sexual assault.
 He has taught theology at Reformed Theological Seminary since 2001.
-Before coming to Mars Hill Church, Justin also taught courses on sexual violence in the Sociology and Religious Studies departments as well as in the Studies of Women and Gender program at the University of Virginia.
+Justin has also taught courses on sexual violence in the Sociology and Religious Studies departments as well as in the Studies of Women and Gender program at the University of Virginia.

 In writing this book, we combined our experience of counseling victims with biblical and theological studies and up-to-date academic research.

 What would you say to people who are mad at God, who want to know why He would let this happen to them?